Campus Seoul FAQs

 At Campus, we offer Member and Residency-dedicated workspaces.
 The Campus Cafe and Garden areas are available for all Campus members while our residency workspace is dedicated to startups who join the Google for Startups Residency program.

 In addition, we have an event space equipped with AV technology and a capacity of around 100-120 seated or up to 150 standing.
 Event organizers can apply to host their events at our main event hall through the Events page.

-Google for Startups Campus hosts a wide variety of startup and entrepreneurship-related events and programs, such as Campus for Moms and Startup Advisors Summit.
+Google for Startups Campus hosts a wide variety of startup and entrepreneurship-related events and programs.
 In addition, community events are held at Campus by approved external organizers who wish to support the startup community.

-Campus operates on an ‘open source’ model by collaborating with local partners.
-So far, we’ve partnered with MARU180 and Strong Ventures.
+Campus operates on an "open source" model by collaborating with local partners.
+So far, we’ve partnered with Strong Ventures, Sparklabs, and Shinhan Square Bridge Incheon.

 Membership badges cannot be borrowed or given out to others.
 You must wear and display your badge at all times while you’re at Campus.
 You can bring up to three guests per day and all non-members who visit Google for Startups Campus must visit the reception desk and register as a guest.
 If you lose your membership badge, you will be required to pay a KRW 5,000 fee to have your card replaced.